-There is at least one Parent-Teacher Meeting a year for each year group, as well as one in October for all students who are new to the school.
-As a result of the Covid pandemic all parent-teacher meetings have moved online.
+There is one parent-teacher meeting a year for each year group every year, as well as one in October for all students who are new to the school.
+The schedule is published in June for the following academic year.
+All parent-teacher meetings are held online via Insight.